serkonda7/vscode-vba/CONTRIBUTING.md

 - Create a new working branch for your changes

 ## Regexes
-TextMate uses Oniguruma regexes it's mostly compatible with PCRE but not always.
+TextMate uses Oniguruma regexes which are mostly compatible with PCRE.
 A quite decent overview and comparison can be found here: https://rbuckton.github.io/regexp-features/engines/oniguruma.html

-As far as I know, the best tool to test regexes is https://regexr.com/ in PCRE mode.
+A good tool to test these regexes is https://regexr.com/ in PCRE mode.

 ### Unit Tests
 Every PR should contain a test case that covers the added feature or bug fix.
-This prevents regressions and makes reviewing the changes easier by proofing correct functionality.
+This prevents regressions and makes reviewing the changes easier by providing a proof of correct functionality.

 Tests for the language grammar (syntax highlighting) are in [`syntaxes/tests`](syntaxes/tests/).
 They can be run with the following command: